git-tfs/git-tfs/doc/commands/clone.md

     git tfs clone http://tfs:8080/tfs/DefaultCollection $/Project1 --pat=VALUE

 Username will be used to authenticate to the TFS server, and stored into the .git/config file.
 The password will be prompted and not stored into the .git/config file.
+For Azure DevOps the user will be required to select a Microsoft account.

     git tfs clone http://tfs:8080/tfs/DefaultCollection $/Project1 -u=DISSRVTFS03\peter.pan

-Both username and password will be prompted for authentication to the TFS server.
+Both username and password will be prompted for authentication to the on-premise TFS server.
+For Azure DevOps the user will be required to select a Microsoft account.
 Neither will be stored into the .git/config file.

-    git tfs clone http://tfs:8080/tfs/DefaultCollection $/Project1 -u=DISSRVTFS03\peter.pan
+    git tfs clone http://tfs:8080/tfs/DefaultCollection $/Project1

 ## Remark